Category: Task Managers

 Apple Reminders

-Things 3 fails first because learning the app takes longer than the term.
+Things 3 fails first because it breaks when learning the app takes longer than the term.

 Verdict